- Nov 3, 2020

 Open to all Ivey HBA, MBA, MSc, EMBA and PhD students

-The Ivey Energy Policy and Management Centre at the Ivey Business School, in partnership with Peter Tertzakian, Executive Director of ARC Energy Research Institute, are pleased to announce the inaugural Energyphile story competition.
+The Ivey Energy Policy and Management Centre at Ivey Business School, in partnership with Peter Tertzakian and his personal online museum at www.energyphile.org, are pleased to announce the second Energyphile story competition.

-Ivey students are invited to submit a short story on the topic below by end of day February 28, 2020.
-The winner(s) will receive a total PRIZE of $2,500 and have their story considered for publication as part of Peter Tertzakian’s Energyphile collection of stories about energy in Canada.
+Ivey students are invited to submit a short story on the topic below by February 1, 2021.
+The winners will receive a total PRIZE of $2,500 and have their stories considered for publication as part of Peter Tertzakian’s Energyphile collection of stories about energy in Canada.
 Submissions will be judged by a panel of Ivey faculty and Peter Tertzakian.

 - Feel free to research quantitative and qualitative information that may be relevant to your story.

-4. The Ivey Energy Policy and Management Centre, and Energyphile will have the right to publish the prize-winning submission.
+- The Ivey Energy Center and Energyphile will have the right to publish the prize-winning submission.